What comes to mind when you hear the word Intuition?

 - Forgotten what it’s like to listen to internal messages and trust in them.

 - Disregarded intuitive messages for fear of others’ judgments.

-- Ignored your intuition because you’ve been taught that the “thinking” brain is the higher, more reliable source.
+- You’ve ignored your intuition because you’ve been taught that the “thinking” brain is the higher, more reliable source..

 Women move away from dependence on their intuition for a number of reasons, and I’ll bet you can relate to at least a few of these points.

-You see, as women, we are highly skilled at observing what’s going on around us, with a special talent for reading nonverbals, and then applying what we learn to future situations, even if we’re not consciously aware that we’re doing it.
+As women, we highly skilled at observing what’s going on around us, with a special talent for reading nonverbals, and then applying what we learn to future situations, even if we’re not consciously aware that we’re doing it.